Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 The illustration of RAD has demonstrated the feasibility of associating specific sounds with various actions, such as a car's trajectory or speed, and adjusting them through volume, timbre, pitch, frequency, and other elements to create intricate and distinctive effects.

-developing a universal sound language applicable across all video games to enhance their accessibility.
+This suggests the potential for developing a universal sound language applicable across all video games to enhance their accessibility.
 For instance, the sound of opening a chest often resembles a wooden chest with faint metallic noises, albeit with variations in each game.
 I therefore tried several times to create a debate around this theory during my research for this study in order to get ideas and opinions from industry professionals.

-standardization for video game accessibility, but it was in particular during the interview with Jean-Baptiste Tremouiller from Be Player One that I was able to get a concrete idea of why it would be complicated to implement.
+Many acknowledged the potential benefits of a standardization for video game accessibility, but it was in particular during the interview with Jean-Baptiste Tremouiller from Be Player One that I was able to get a concrete idea of why it would be complicated to implement.
 While enhancing accessibility is commendable, establishing a universal sound language could still be detrimental to the artistic direction of each video game.

 All video games have a precise visual and sound direction to immerse the player in a world reflecting the designers' imagination.
 In addition, Tremouiller asserts that audio also plays a crucial role in evoking emotions, especially through interactive music that mirrors key phases of the game adventure.

-use universally recognizable sounds such as the sound of coins when buying or selling something.
+Nevertheless, in terms of sound design, game designers and sound designers are often led to use universally recognizable sounds such as the sound of coins when buying or selling something.
 While UX designers adhere to easily identifiable visuals, sound designers are dissuaded from introducing any new jarring sounds for actions like making a purchase, as this could unsettle users accustomed to familiar sounds.
 Our brains naturally associate the sound of coins with financial transactions in various media, be it a video game or a film.

 While this idea might initially seem like a good basis for creating a universal sound language, the challenge arises from the fact that each sound in video games has unique characteristics specific to the game's world.
 For example, in the game « Red Dead Redemption 2 », the sound accompanying a purchase doesn’t sound like coins clinking but rather introduces a distinct sound of a revolver barrel rotating, typical firearm of the game's Wild West universe.